-Rita Berg, Associate Paintings Conservator
+Rita Berg, Senior Paintings Conservator

 Ms. Berg joined MACC in 2016 after a Kress Fellowship at the Conservation Center of New York University’s Institute of Fine Arts, where she treated Old Master paintings from the dispersed Samuel H. Kress Collection and assisted with teaching and supervision of graduate conservation students.
 Prior, she spent a year at the Brooklyn Museum of Art and held internships at the New York Historical Society, the Cranmer Art Group in New York, The Cloisters, the National Gallery of Art in Washington, D.C., and the Kunsthistorisches Museum in Vienna, Austria.
 While specializing in Old Masters and panel paintings in particular, Ms. Berg has extensive experience with modern and contemporary works.
 She holds a Masters of Arts in Art History with an Advanced Certificate in Conservation from the Conservation Center, New York University and a Bachelor of Fine Arts summa cum laude from the University of Minnesota.
 She is a Professional Associate of the American Institute for Conservation of Historic & Artistic Works with a membership in the Paintings Specialty Group.